SharePoint

 (Source: Hammell, 2015)

 As Occupational Therapists (OT), we use occupations as our interventions, such as self-care, play, leisure, school and work.
 OTs are heavily involved in rehabilitating patients and helping them attain independence, or to maintain and retain as great a level of functional ability as possible.
-Participating in meaningful life occupations continue to be as important in human who suffer from a progressive physically disabling disease, psychiatric disorders or pandemic changes like COVID-19.
+Participating in meaningful life occupations continue to be as important in human who suffer from a progressive physically disabling disease, psychiatric disorders or pandemic changes.

 • Educate